suusanp/stealth-health/m3/Architechture.md

 1. **App Welcome Screen**
     - **User Action**: The user opens the app for the first time.
-    - **System Display**: The app presents a welcome screen, briefly introducing the app's purpose and its focus on privacy and user control over personal data.
+    - **System Display**: The app presents a welcome screen, introducing the app's purpose and its focus on privacy and user control.

 2. **Privacy Overview and Consent**
-    - **System Display**: Before proceeding, the app presents an overview of its privacy practices, including how it collects, uses, and protects user data.
-This section emphasizes the app's commitment to not collecting data without explicit user consent.
+    - **System Display**: The app presents an overview of its privacy practices, including how it collects, uses, and protects user data.
     - **User Interaction**: The user is asked to acknowledge the privacy overview and give consent to proceed with the app's basic data collection necessary for functionality.

-3. **Account Creation or Anonymity Option**
-    - **System Display**: The app offers the user the choice to create an account with minimal information (e.g., email) or continue using the app anonymously.
-    - **User Action**: The user chooses between creating an account or proceeding anonymously.
-This choice underscores the app's privacy-first approach by allowing use without personal identification.

 4. **Initial Setup and Preferences**
     - **System Display**: The app guides the user through a simple setup process, including entering basic fitness goals (optional), and preferences for notifications and data input reminders.